 On May 27/20, the Province announced an investment of up to $230M to improve infrastructure and help get the economy moving again.
 The funding will support more than 200 shovel ready projects, creating up to 2000 jobs.
 Read more here.

-A number of these stimulus projects, through an investment of close to $38M, will be led by Develop Nova Scotia with a focus on key waterfront infrastructure and places supporting thriving communities authentic tourism destinations and working waterfronts.
+A number of these stimulus projects, through an investment of approximately $38M, will be led by Develop Nova Scotia with a focus on key waterfront infrastructure and places supporting thriving communities authentic tourism destinations and working waterfronts.

 This is an investment in people and place, showcasing the importance of sector growth, supporting multiple business sectors, and strengthening communities.

 In our work to support community and to attract people to Nova Scotia, it isn’t just about what we build, but how.
 These projects build on substantial planning with community to date and they will create a platform for community to co-create new places for people to gather and for business to flourish.

 We can be progressive with practical projects that communities will benefit from and will support the recovery and growth of our economy.
 We look forward to continuing to work closely with our partners and community members to maintain momentum as we look ahead.